Posted on December 28, 2014 and last updated on April 12, 2026

 To get away from the crowds, visit the other side of the park.
 You won’t find any mountains or vistas here, but you will find a 5.5-mile perimeter hike and lots of single track for bikers and walkers.

-Also, the park connects with the long-distance Bradbury Corridor trail which connects (a good chunk of it I believe via power lines) to Pineland Public Reserved Land.
+Also, the park connects with the long-distance Bradbury Corridor trail which connects the park to Pineland Public Reserved Land.

 Directions: From Rt.295, take exit 22 to Freeport/Durham.
 Take a left off the ramp and then another quick left onto Pownal Road.
 Continue a few miles to the t-junction with Route 9.
 Take a right on Hallowell Road, and look for the park entrance about a 1/2 mile down on the left.